bytedance/android-inline-hook/doc/manual.md

 #define SHADOWHOOK_STACK_SCOPE() ...
 ```

-shadowhook's proxy function management mechanism accomplishes a few things:
+ShadowHook's proxy function management mechanism accomplishes a few things:

 * You can hook and unhook the same hook point multiple times without interfering with each other.
 * Automatically avoid recursive calls and circular calls that may be formed between proxy functions (for example: `read` is called in `open_proxy` of SDK1, and `open` is called in `read_proxy` of SDK2).
 * The call stack can be unwind in the normal way in the proxy function.

-In order to do all of the above at the same time, you need to do something extra in the proxy function, namely "perform the stack cleanup inside the shadowhook", which requires you to call the `SHADOWHOOK_POP_STACK` macro or `SHADOWHOOK_STACK_SCOPE` macro in the proxy function to complete (two options one).
+In order to do all of the above at the same time, you need to do something extra in the proxy function, namely "perform the stack cleanup inside the ShadowHook", which requires you to call the `SHADOWHOOK_POP_STACK` macro or `SHADOWHOOK_STACK_SCOPE` macro in the proxy function to complete (two options one).
 Note: Even if you do nothing in the proxy function, you need to "perform stack cleanup inside shadowhook".

 * `SHADOWHOOK_POP_STACK` macro: for C and C++ source files.
 Need to make sure to call before the proxy function returns.
 * `SHADOWHOOK_STACK_SCOPE` macro: for C++ source files.
 Call it once at the beginning of the proxy function.